hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 The **cost_estimation namespace** contains data associated with the current run's cost estimate.

 This namespace is only present if a cost estimate is available.

+-> Cost estimation is disabled for runs using (resource targeting)[/docs/commands/plan.html#resource-targeting], which may cause unexpected failures.

 -> **Note:** Cost estimates are not available for Terraform 0.11.